This is a foundational value of Lightwell and a responsibility we take very seriously.

 Our Community and Charity Involvement

-Recent Company Charity Events
+Company Charity Events

-In 2011 we were involved at the company level for a number of charities based on employee interest and community need.
+We have been involved at the company level for a number of charities based on employee interest and community need.
 This has included:

 - Children’s Hunger Alliance.
 Lightwell donated more than $3,000 for the benefit of Children’s Hunger Alliance and the YWCA Family Shelter in the name of our clients in lieu of holiday gifts.